Martin-Idel/library_examples/setup.md

 Hence, export symbol: `__attribute__ ((visibility ("default")))`
 Also: look at the size difference (e.g. 10184 with only one symbol exposed, 10352 with more symbols)

+## Example 5: Symbol visibility while linking a static library in a shared library

+First compile and link the static library:

+`g++ -c -fPIC -g visibility_static.cpp -o visibility_static.o` `ar -cvq libvisibilitystatic.a visibility_static.o`

+Then compile  the shared library

+`g++ -g -fPIC -fvisibility=hidden visible_library.cpp -shared -Wl,-soname,libvisible.so.1 -o libvisible.so.1.0.0 -Wl,--whole-archive ../library_static/libvisibilitystatic.a -Wl,--no-whole-archive`
+`ln -s libvisible.so.1.0.0 libvisible.so.1`
+`ln -s libvisible.so.1 libvisible.so`

+The `--whole-archive` option is necessary since somewhere between gcc 3 and 4.
+However, note that the factorial function is now visible in the shared library.

+`g++ -std=c++14 -I.. linking_a_shared_library.cpp -L../library_visibility/ -lvisible -Wl,-rpath,../library_visibility/ -o linked_dynamically_visible.out`

+If we want to hide those symbols, either recompile static library, or use linker scripts.

 ## TODO

 - Windows VM...
 - More on objdump and/or readelf
 - Templates and symbols
+- Class export symbols